Skip to content

 14. The Robert Lehman Collection

 The Robert Lehman Collection is one of the most recognised privately assembled art collections in the United States.
-Robert Lehman’s bequest of 2,600 works to The Met is outstanding.
+Robert Lehman’s legacy of 2,600 works to The Met is outstanding.
 The works that Robert Lehman gave to the Met range from the 14th Century to the 20th Century.
 The collection includes paintings, drawings, manuscript illumination, sculpture, glass, textiles, antique frames, and precious jewelled objects.

 15. Medieval Art and The Cloisters

 The Museum’s collection of medieval and Byzantine art is quite astonishing.
 The collection comprises the art of the Mediterranean and Europe from the fall of Rome to the beginning of the Renaissance.
-Included in this collection is the Chasse with the Crucifixion and Christ in Majesty,Tabernacle of Cherves, the Doorway from the Church of San Nicolò, San Gemini and a miniature Crib of the Infant Jesus.
+This collection includes the Chasse with the Crucifixion and Christ in Majesty, the Tabernacle of Cherves, the Doorway from the Church of San Nicolò, San Gemini and a miniature Crib of the Infant Jesus.

 16. Modern and Contemporary Art

 The Met’s Modern and Contemporary art collection displays art from 1890 to today.
-The collection includes Mark Bradford’s Duck Walk, Seven ponds and a few raindrops by Ranjani Shetta and Pablo Picasso’s Gertrude Stein.
+The collection includes Mark Bradford’s Duck Walk, Seven Ponds and A Few Raindrops by Ranjani Shetta and Pablo Picasso’s Gertrude Stein.

 17. Musical Instruments